AstraLuma/qwertyuiop.ninja/_posts/2026-03-16-codeberg-runner.md

 It needs to run Linux with Docker.
 The distro doesn't matter.

-Note that each runner can only be registered to one scope--a user, an org, or a repo.
-If you want multiple scopes, you will need multiple runners, and adjust these instructions to handle that.
+~~Note that each runner can only be registered to one scope--a user, an org, or a repo.
+If you want multiple scopes, you will need multiple runners, and adjust these instructions to handle that.~~

+UPDATE (2026-04-16): As of Forgejo v15 (Runner v12.8), runners can have multiple connections: any number of instances and scopes.

 You should read the [Forgejo docs](https://forgejo.org/docs/next/admin/actions/runner-installation/) first--there's a process to this, and this blog post does not discuss the entire process, just how I differed from it.